 A spay or neuter surgery removes an animal’s reproductive organs.
 A spay surgery removes ovaries and the uterus, and a neuter surgery removes the testes.
 After this surgery, the animal is infertile, or sterile.
 Sometimes, these animals may be referred to as “fixed.”

-Starting February 1, 2023, spay/neuter services for cats will remain $125, and spay/neuter services for dogs will increase to $150.
+Spay/neuter services for cats is $125, and spay/neuter services for dogs is $150.
 All spay/neuter surgeries include high-quality anesthesia, surgery, and pain management medications.
 See our community cat services page for pricing related to unowned, feral cats.

-A $40 non-refundable deposit is required for all surgery appointments and is paid when you schedule the appointment.
-A $10 non-refundable deposit is required for all vaccine appointments and is paid when you schedule the appointment.
+All new appointments will require a deposit of $60 for spay/neuter services.
+A $16 non-refundable deposit is required for all vaccine appointments and is paid when you schedule the appointment.
 We are unable to issue refunds on deposits under any circumstances.
 If you reschedule your appointment with a notice of 48 hours or more, your deposit will be applied to the future visit.
 Your deposit will be applied to your service fees the day of your appointment.
 The remainder of your payment is due during check-out on the day of your appointment.
 We accept cash, credit, or debit cards.
 We do not accept personal checks, CareCredit, or money orders.

-If you provide 48 hours’ notice or more, your deposit for your appointment will be applied to your next appointment.
+If you provide 48 hours’ notice or more, the deposit for your appointment will be applied to your next appointment.
 Thank you for letting us know if you are unable to keep your appointment.
+Cancelled appointments will result in deposits being transferred into donations.

-We are unable to accommodate purebred English Bulldogs, French Bulldogs, Pugs, or Whippets due to the additional recovery needs of these patient types.
+We do not provide surgery services to the following breeds: Purebred English Bulldogs, French Bulldogs, Pugs, Pekinese, Whippets, Greyhounds, Italian Greyhounds, Persians, or exotic shorthairs, due to the additional recovery needs of these patient types.

-Call us at 317-638-3223 or fill out this form to make an appointment for our TNR services.
+Call us at 317-638-3223 to make an appointment for our TNR services.
 This includes spay/neuter, vaccinations, preventative, and an eartip.
 We do not schedule community cats online and can no longer accept walk-ins.
 Learn all about our community cat program requirements and surgery instructions on our community cat page.

 Please remember that a community cat lives outdoors and does not have an owner.
 A cat that splits time between your home and the outdoors does not qualify for this program.